skyach/solidus_social/README.md

 # Solidus Social

 Core for all social media related functionality for Solidus.
-The Spree Social gem handles authorization, account creation and association through social media sources such as Twitter and Facebook.
+The Solidus Social gem handles authorization, account creation and association through social media sources such as Twitter and Facebook.
 This gem is beta at best and should be treated as such.
 Features and code base will change rapidly as this is under active development.
 Use with caution.